We are raising £15,000 to support Ukrainian refugees in Poland: The Impact Appeal.

 We all feel anger, frustration, and great sadness for Ukrainians.
 Here in Poland, we have managed to turn these feelings into action – our nation joined forces and started working together on a scale that is hard to imagine.
 With Impact’s support, I began volunteering immediately, throwing myself (unconsciously) into deep water by working at the nearby Warsaw West bus & train station (now called ‘Little Ukraine’).

 The station is packed.
 Some people sit on hard metal station chairs, some lie on sleeping mats, and others stand and give the impression of not being here at all.
 A full spectrum of people is represented here – from the elderly and tired to families and youngsters.
-There are queues of people for various cash desks, both international and local, mothers with children in specially designated spaces where they can change and feed them.
+There are queues of people for various cash desks, both international and local, and mothers with children in specially designated spaces where they can change and feed them.
 There are lots of volunteers.
 I’m standing in my reflective vest in the middle, and I don’t know what to do with myself.
-There’s luggage everywhere, children, animals in cages, terrified eyes, lost people asking where they can go.
+There’s luggage everywhere, children, animals in cages, terrified eyes, and lost people asking where they can go.
 Some people have no idea whether they will go to Germany or France.
 I found out that all train tickets to Western Europe are sold out.
 People don’t have face masks.
 I don’t speak Ukrainian or Russian, so I look for a translator and use my phone instead.
 The coordinator is busy, so I find tasks to do myself.

 At the station, refugees receive a lot of support – there are places to get hot meals and drinks, places where they can wash, shops that distribute free sim cards, and taxi networks that organise free rides around Warsaw.
 The kids smile when we give them Kinder chocolates, toys, and colouring books.
 We also hand out food for dogs and cats.
 In the evening, people try to sleep on the station floor.
 Those who stay overnight either do so because they’re waiting for transport or have no plan.
 The city has created places where coaches take people and offer accommodation.
 Unfortunately, this is available only to citizens of Ukraine.
 What if you are a refugee from another country?
 There is no solution.
 They are also at this station, waiting.